Lanzarote Canary Islands Travel Guide

 A lot of tour operators offer island excursions via comfortable coaches, acquiring from White Beach hotels.

-Water taxi services operate from White Beach harbor to Papagayo Beaches.
+Water taxis operate from White Beach harbor to Papagayo Beaches.

 Newer public buses often accommodate wheelchairs.

 Public Bus: Cost-effective, wide coverage, reliable schedule.
-Can be slower, less common in evenings/weekends, requires cash for tickets.
+Can be slower, less frequent in evenings/weekends, requires cash for passes.

 Taxi: Convenient, direct, available at ranks.
 Higher cost, mainly cash payment, limited ride-sharing app presence.
-AirHelp assists passengers in receiving up to €600 in compensation for delayed or canceled flights.
+AirHelp assists passengers in receiving up to €600 in compensation if your flight is delayed or canceled.